30-Day Fitness Challenge Results (January 2019)

 Even though I’m always telling others they’re doing great and to keep going and be patient, I’m still over here wanting to bury my head in the pillow and let the Earth open up and swallow me whole because I’m only down 3 pounds in 3 weeks lol… It happens.

 What Matters Most Is Consistency

 All of this said and shown, I still feel like the thing that matters most is consistency.
-Which is why I feel the fitness group is growing to be such a fantastic resource.

 Sometimes we don’t always get the results we expect and desire exactly when we want them, but keeping on keeping on, doing even a little each day is better than nothing at all.